 1. Many Singaporeans judge a person’s worth based on how much they earn

 I am not saying that every single person in Singapore judges others this way.
-However, we can’t deny that a lot of people do.
+However, a lot of people do.

 According to psychologists, the beliefs and ideals of a society may influence bullying behaviour.
 For instance, if a “school really upholds sports, kids who are not good at sport are going to be victimized because they are not living up to the expectations of others”.
 Similarly, maids are not wealthy which is a value which many Singaporeans value.